 Segmentation is a business process in which marketers split a market of customers into relatively homogenous groups (called segments) based on specific parameters.
 Segmentation can be based on geographic, psychographic and demographic parameters, as well as behavioral data.
 As a tool in loyalty programs, it is used to manage members and create targeted marketing campaigns.
-There are plenty of approaches and possibilities for creating segments, but there are certain groupings that every segmentation strategy should include:
+There are plenty of approaches and possibilities for creating segments, but there are certain groupings that every customer segmentation strategy should include:

 Segments based on member personas